- Parks Home

 Program participants can kayak Lake Seneca’s many nooks and crannies looking for beaver, waterfowl and turtles; or, they may learn how ancient peoples survived the changing Piedmont seasons.
 The littlest ‘naturalists’ can hear stories as they take a ride on the Kingfisher pontoon boat; adults can add birds and butterflies to their life lists as our expert guides point out wildlife hotspots.

-Everyone will enjoy our special annual events, the Bluebirds Forever Festival in May and the wildly popular Monarch Fiesta Day in September.
+Everyone will enjoy our special annual events ,Waterfowl Festival in February, How Does Your Garden Grow? in March, the Bluebirds Forever Festival in May and the wildly popular Monarch Fiesta Day in fall.
 Along with all the above, we offer school programs, Scout adventures and Summer Camps — many exciting ways to bring the wonder of nature to you!

 We have Birthday Programs!
 Call 301-528-3492 to find out more!